BHUTAN CULTURE PRIVATE TOUR:

 Enjoy the amazing and intriguing museums and Buddhist monasteries in this tiny Himalayan kingdom that are filled with exceptional artifacts, Buddhist Thanka Scrolls, sculptures and religious scriptures.
 From the time your flight starts approaching Paro throughout the trip every day you will be surrounded by some of the world's most astonishing sites, unique natural landscapes and Bhutan's typical religious and secular architecture.
 Bhutan's religious calendar is filled with festivals in different regions of the country, please call us to include a festival in your personalized Bhutan itinerary.

-The festivals are in Spring and Fall, this is the best time to visit Bhutan.
+The festivals are all around the year but in Spring and Fall is the best time to visit Bhutan.
 Summers are usually rainy and winter with snowfall can be very cold.
 The Kingdom's only airport is in Paro.
 As soon as your flight glides towards the airport in the Paro valley you will witness the majestic and breathtaking Himalayan peaks.
 The pilot will advise you to look for mountains like Mount Everest , Mount Kanchenjunga , Mount Chomolhari & Mount Jechu Drake.
 Nearer to the Paro valley, you will see Paro Dzong, the magnificent monastic fortress on the hillside overlooking the Pachu (River) and the Ta Dzong (Watchtower) and the National Museum above it.

 DAY 1, DELHI - PARO - THIMPU: